Babylon Health

 Babylon Health was a health service provider that utilized artificial intelligence and virtual clinical operations.
 Patients were connected with health care professionals through their web and mobile application.

-The company's subscription business model for private healthcare services was launched in the UK in 2013, and later expanded to 17 countries including Cambodia, Hong Kong, India, Indonesia, Laos, Malaysia, the Philippines, Rwanda, Singapore, Taiwan, Thailand, the United States, and Vietnam.
+The company's subscription business model for private healthcare services was introduced in the UK in 2013, and later expanded to 17 countries.
 In 2019 the company covered over 20 million people and provided over 5,000 consultations per day.

-The American branch filed for bankruptcy in August 2023 and the British branch called in the administrator weeks later.
-In August 2023, Forbes reported Babylon was "winding down" its business in Rwanda, potentially disrupting care for 2.8 million people.
+Babylon Health's American branch filed for bankruptcy in August 2023 and the British branch called in the administrator weeks later.
+In August 2023, Forbes reported the company was "winding down" its business in Rwanda, potentially disrupting care for 2.8 million people.
 In August 2023, Babylon Health's UK operations were bought by eMed Healthcare UK, limited.
 This allowed its private and "GP at Hand" NHS business to continue operating under the new brand name "eMed".

 History

 The company was founded in 2013 by Ali Parsa, who was previously the CEO of the Circle Health hospital operator and an investment banker.
-Babylon Health, formerly Babylon Health Services Ltd, is owned by its holding company Babylon Holdings Limited along with Babylon's technology branch, Babylon Partners Limited.
-In 2014 Babylon Health Services Ltd. became the first service of its kind to be registered with the Care Quality Commission, the health care services regulator and inspector in England.
+Babylon Health was owned by its holding company Babylon Holdings Limited along with Babylon's technology branch.
+In 2014 Babylon Health Services Ltd. registered with the Care Quality Commission.

-In January 2016, Babylon raised US$25 million in Series A funding for its digital healthcare operations.
-Investors include Hoxton Ventures, Kinnevik and the founders of Google Deepmind.
-In August 2019, $550 million was brought in with a new financing round to further develop the skills of the artificial intelligence of the Babylon software.
-The equity items correspond to an assessment of the value of company of over $2 billion.
+In January 2016, Babylon Health received investments from Hoxton Ventures, Kinnevik and the founders of Google Deepmind, among others.
 According to the company, around 4,000 daily medical consultations were offered in 2019.

 Steve Davis was the company’s chief technology officer until 2023, when he left to join Procore.
 Davis led Babylon’s efforts to implement AI-powered healthcare tools.